 Helen Corney, Member

-Helen is a PhD candidate with RMIT University investigating biodiversity and amenity values of urban waterway corridors and the implications for environmental management.
-She is on the Committee of Management for the Burke Rd Billabong Reserve.
+Helen is an ecologist with environmental consultancy Alluvium.
+As a research affiliate at RMIT University she explores the relationship between human well-being and nature and the implications this has for environmental management.
+A passionate gardener and lover of wildlife, Helen is also on the Committee of Management for the Burke Rd Billabong Reserve.

 Ray Ison, Member

 Ray is Professor of Systems, The Open University, UK and a Director of the Systemic Development Institute Australia.
 He has made significant research contributions with practical application in fields of systemic governance, environmental decision making, natural resource management, and agricultural/food systems.
 His interests include: Where do people and their social needs fit within economics?
 How can local governance work for local people?

 Irene Kelly, Member

 Irene is a member of the Knox Environment Society Committee.
 She is a co-founder of the Knox Gardens for Wildlife Program and is a strong community champion and mentor for the network.

 Anne is a community member with a strong commitment to nature conservation and biodiversity.
 She volunteers in many community groups and Council initiatives in the Whitehorse area.
 Anne is passionate about the potential and scope that habitat improvement on private land can make for biodiversity.
 This has driven her interest in Gardens for Wildlife Victoria and her role in helping to establish Whitehorse Gardens for Wildlife.

 Laura Mumaw, Member